Oroshimoro/RadiantAutocompounder/README.md

 p.s.

-On average it costs 0.5$ in TRX fees to pay for 4 txes to autocompound.
+On average it costs 0.5$ in eth fees to pay for 4 txes to autocompound.

 So probably don't set autocompounding threshold at less than $0.5.